 Ken Russell’s Altered States is so stylish, so deeply philosophical, that it can be easy to forget that it’s basically just about William Hurt turning into a monkey.
 Of course, there’s a bit more technobabble to it and it has a lot to say about inherent primal instincts.
-It’s kind of the thinking man’s Encino Man.
+It’s kind of the thinking person’s Encino Man.

 Prince of Darkness

 Prince of Darkness is an awesome and underrated John Carpenter film that deals with spiritual concepts like God and the Devil, but on a purely science-based level.
 It’s about shedding away classical reality.
-And even if it’s pseudoscience it’s so neat to explore these religious concepts through the lens of quantum physics.
+And even if it’s pseudoscience, it’s so neat to explore these religious concepts through the lens of quantum physics.